Knights of the Blood Red Light

 After the establishment of the Kingdom of Etrand, the King created a new army that included Heavy Cavalry like that of Froturn.
 During the Orcish Invasion, a count named Sepelius Miles had in mind that simple heavy cavalry might not be enough.
 He had an idea of organizing a heavy cavalry out of soldiers who are trained in swordsmanship from early childhood.
 Unfortunately Sepelius couldn't live up to see his dream coming true.
 His idea would become a reality only after his death: his son, count Ferrumius Miles, with the aid of archbishop Silentiumus Rolfrand created a religious military order: The Knights of the Golden Light.

 The first members were actually monks who took horses and heavy armour.
 They dropped the traditional monk's clothes and the wooden sticks, adopting swords and heavy armour, but keeping the clerical magic.
 They were warrior monks who just happened to wear heavy armour and fight from horseback, but they still had all the rules and regulations that ordinary monks had - celibacy, among other things.
 This order had limited influence, after the initial rise of the members, it quickly started to first stagnate, than decline in numbers - sword-swinging warriors were not really interested in taking on celibacy and going by all the rules and regulations that monks had to endure.
-After the first necromancers showed up in 104 AEKE, a few knights betrayed the order and turned to the necromancers.
-Most members of the order were massacred, with only a minority escaping to keep the proto-Paladin traditions alive.
+After the first necromancers showed up in 102 AEKE, a few knights betrayed the order and turned to the necromancers.
+Most members of the order were massacred during the infamous Knights' Massacre in 102, with only a minority escaping to keep the proto-Paladin traditions alive.

 During the First Demonic Invasion of Artograch, general Repleus Victoria Tectum, - whose ancestors were members of the original order - rebuilt the order, and renamed it to Knights of the Blood-Red Light.
 He revived the original flag and coat of arms, but replaced yellow colour with red.